A Modular Magneto-Inductive Sensor for Low Vector Magnetic Field Measurements: Introduction

 \section{Introduction}

-\IEEEPARstart{T}~o achieve a High-Q operation of the superconducting radio-frequency cavity, numerous researches have been implemented~\cite{Ueki-2020-J,Umemori-2017-C}.
-To be specific, since the cryogenic loss is tightly coupled to the High-Q operation, it is necessary to reduce the surface resistance of the superconducting radio-frequency cavity which is mainly originated from the magnetic flux trapping within the period of the cavity cooling down procedure~\cite{Romanenko-2014-J,Masuzawa-2013-J}.
-As the cavity cools down to a superconducting condition, the partial ambient magnetic field should be trapped into the radio-frequency cavity.
-In this case, we can obtain the surface residual resistance variations though measuring the corresponding magnetic field strength~\cite{Umemori-2016-C,Liu-2018-J3}.
+The Earth’s magnetic field is a ubiquitous feature of the solar system, and it is also a critical factor for geophysical, magnetosphere, and heliospheric investigations~\cite{Luo-2020-J,Canciani-2017-J,Liu-2018-J1}.
+In recent years, since the magnetic information obtained by the scalar measurements is limited and their ability to identify weak magnetic objects is poor, measuring the vector magnetic field has begun to receive growing concern and is developing rapidly~\cite{Shen-2016-J,Liu-2020-J1}.
+When compared it with the scalar magnetic field measurements~\cite{Dong-2016-Journal,Denisov-2014-J}, the vector magnetic measurement can simultaneously obtain the modulus and direction information of the magnetic field, providing more information and reveal detailed features of the Earth's magnetic field not expressed in the scalar magnetic survey, which can effectively reduce the multiplicity on data inversion~\cite{Liu-2021-J,Behroozmand-2013-J,Liu-2019-J}.

-Generally, a fluxgate sensor is employed to measure the ambient surface magnetic field of a superconducting radio-frequency cavity with high precision.
-However, this approach is not available to achieve a higher spatial resolution since the fluxgate sensor's size is relatively large~\cite{Bai-2018-J,Liu-2019-J4}.
-For instance, a commonly used and accepted fluxgate sensor, dubbed Mag-03, which is developed by with dimensions of 32 mm x 32 mm x 225 mm~\cite{Bartington-2014-M,Liu-2015-Journal}.
-In recent years, a kind of magnetic sensor using magneto-inductive (MI) technique has gradually entered the field of weak magnetic detection~\cite{Liu-2020-J,Moldwin-2017-J}.
-The measurement principle of the MI sensor is conspicuously different from that of the fluxgate sensor.
-Because of its miniature size, the MI sensor has been commonly employed in many applications, such as compassing, inertial navigation, security system, etc~\cite{Liu-2017-J1,Huang-2017-J,Liu-2020-J1}.
+The vector magnetometers commonly used in geophysical engineering mainly include fluxgate magnetometers and superconducting magnetometers~\cite{Stele-2020-J}, in which the former is one of the most used vector instruments, with a resolution of about 0.1 nT.
+Generally, a fluxgate sensor is always employed to measure the ambient vector magnetic field with high precision~\cite{Ripka-2010-J,Ponder-2016-J}.
+However, in some scenarios, e.g., measuring the ambient surface magnetic field of a superconducting radio-frequency cavity, this approach is not available to achieve a higher spatial resolution since the fluxgate sensor's size is relatively large.
+For instance, a commonly used and accepted fluxgate sensor, dubbed Mag-03, which is developed by with dimensions of 32 mm x 32 mm x 225 mm~\cite{Pang-2020-J}.

-In this paper, we develop a MI sensor to measure the surface magnetic field of the superconducting radio-frequency cavity.
-The electrical properties including the noise floor, resolution, magnetic tracking performance, etc., are evaluated in the Laboratory of Advanced Magnetic Sensor and Intelligent Imaging Detection, China University of Geosciences, Wuhan, China.
-Moreover, a measurement system using the MI sensor is developed to conduct an outdoor contrast experiment with a commercial Overhauser magnetometer and its performance for magnetic anomaly detection is verified.